stex/petra/README.md

 ### An attribute we previously read was changed externally

-A `ReadIntegrityError` is thrown if one transaction read an attribute value which is then changed externally:
+A `ReadIntegrityError` is thrown if one transaction reads an attribute value which is then changed externally:

 ```ruby
 Petra.transaction(identifier: 'tr1') do